day8/re-com/README.md

 ## Navigating The Source

+When you are running the demo app, you'll see hyperlinks (top of most pages) which take you to the associated source code.
+That's a nice way to navigate to either the components themselves or the demo code.

-If you look in the `src` directory, you'll notice that it has two sub-directories:
+When browsing more generally, look in the `src` directory or this repo, you'll notice two sub-directories:

   - re-com - the library
   - re-demo - the demo app